 The French Parliament adopted several new corporate tax, individual income tax and tax litigation measures in the Finance Bill for 2020, which was passed on 28 December 2019.
 Most of these new tax rules came into force on 1 January 2020.
-This is the second of a series of three linked articles focusing on specific aspects of France’s 2020 Finance Bill we believe will be of the special interest to our readers.
+This is the second of a series of three linked articles focussing on specific aspects of France’s 2020 Finance Bill we believe will be of the special interest to our readers.
 This article discusses the impact the new bill will have on corporate transactions and the management of large French corporations.

 Favourable measures for mergers